Roosdaal

 Roosdaal ([ˈroːzdaːl]) is a municipality located in the Belgian province of Flemish Brabant.
 The municipality comprises the towns of Borchtlombeek, Onze-Lieve-Vrouw-Lombeek, Pamel and Strijtem.
 It is also situated in the Pajottenland.

 On January 1, 2016, Roosdaal had a total population of 11,494.
 The total area is 21.69 km² which gives a population density of 530 inhabitants per km².
 Roosdaal is well known in Flanders for its berries through its annual strawberry convention.
+One of its most notable tourist attractions is the historic Hertboom Windmill.

-In 2008, during a national television competition, Onze-lieve-vrouw-Lombeek was elected as "The most beautiful village in Flemish Brabant", but it lost the overall Flemish competition to the town of Oud-Rekem.
+In 2008, during a national television competition, Onze-lieve-vrouw-Lombeek was voted "The most beautiful village in Flemish Brabant", but it lost the overall Flemish competition to the town of Oud-Rekem.